sporksmith/walking-onions-wip/specs/01-intro.md

 proof of a relay's position on the wall without actually having to know the whole wall.

-Because the client picks the position on the wall itself, and because the authorities must vote together to build a set of "standard walls", nobody else controls the client's path through the network, and all clients can choose their paths in the same way.
+Because the client itself picks the position on the wall, and because the authorities must vote together to build a set of "standard walls", nobody else controls the client's path through the network, and all clients can choose their paths in the same way.
-But since clients only probe one position on the wall at a time, they don't need to download complete directory.
+But since clients only probe one position on the wall at a time, they don't need to download a complete directory.

 (Note that there has to be more than one wall at a time: the client throws darts at one wall to pick guards, another wall to pick